 Because of his fear, the building was constructed in such a way that everything would fall away from the tomb in case of a collapse.

-Positioning the 4 minarets on the corners wasn’t a choice of retaining the symmetry or to enhance the visual appeal.
+Positioning the 4 minarets on the corners wasn’t a choice of retaining the symmetry or enhancing the visual appeal.
 They were strategically positioned there to avoid damage to the tomb in case they would fall over.

 Better yet, they are leaning outward to ensure they would fall away from the tomb as well.